jamiegist/tarot/README.md

 Recent Updates:
 - Adding meanings to each card for interpretation. ✅

-Features In Progress:
-- Add card reversals & meanings.
+- Add card reversals & meanings. ✅

 Planned Features:
 - Implement URL hosting to make it a full-fledged webpage.